FernandoJVideira/VeloxDiscordBot/README.md

 load_dotenv("./vars.env")
 ```

-and rename the _example.env_ file to _vars.env_ and paste the information there instead of using the provides DockerFile.
+and rename the _example.env_ file to _vars.env_ and paste the information there instead of using the provided DockerFile.

 (Also, this project is open for suggestions, so just leave them here or feel free to make pull requests :D)